sarsamurmu/anki-offline-sync/README.md

 - *Anki executable path:* You have to find where Anki is installed in your system.
 In my case, it was installed in `C:/Users/sarsa/AppData/Local/Programs/Anki/anki.exe`
 - *Host:* You would use the IP address of your currently connected network.
 In windows 11 you can find it by - WiFi icon on taskbar > Small right arrow/chevron icon beside the WiFi > Small `i` icon on top right corner of the currently connected network > Scroll down to end then find `IPv4 address`.
 This is your host.
 - *Port:* Can be any number between 0 and 65536, but I personally prefer 27701.
 You won't need to do anything about this.
 You can change this if you're an advanced user.
 If you're going to change this then replace all 27701 with your port in next steps.
-- *User*: Create a username and a password that you would use for your Anki.
+- *User:* Create a username and a password that you would use for your Anki.
 It can be anything.

 Now editing the file, open `index.js` in Notepad or VS Code.
 Find these lines